jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 ```

 **9. Provide variable measurement uncertainty, limits of detection, data quality indicators, and other flags.** *OPTIONAL*
-Measurement uncertainty, limits of detection, data quality indicators, and other flags should be reported as a separate variable (column) but within the same row for the corresponding value it describes.
+Measurement uncertainty, limits of detection, data quality indicators, and other flags should be reported as a separate variable (i.e., in an adjacent column) but within the same row for the corresponding value it describes.
 If a coding system is used to describe the flags, it must be documented elsewhere.

 **&mdash;Example: Limits of Detection**
 The variable "iodine_LOD" provides numerical limits of detection.